manishgrd/hpdf/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+I have kept the erroneous cloned twitter search page in a separate repository.
+Its link is (https://https://github.com/manishgrd/twitsearch)

+Below is the automatically generated Readme.
+I am quite new to designing web elements through React (or Materia-Ui) let alone html or css.
+I have read theoretically about all these things but it was a first hands-on experience.
+All critisims about the errors are welcome, as I know I have made a lot of them!!
+Thank you.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).